-Discharge is continuously monitored by the United States Geological Survey (USGS) at the monitoring station along Blaine Avenue in Empire Township, MN in cooperation with the Vermillion River Watershed Joint Powers Organization.
+Discharge is continuously monitored by the United States Geological Survey (USGS) at the monitoring station along Blaine Avenue in Empire Township, MN in cooperation with the Vermillion River Watershed Joint Powers Organization (Figure 5, courtesy of USGS).
 Due to its central location and length of record, it is considered a sentinel site to observe flow patterns in the Vermillion River.

 Figure 5.
-Daily average discharge (cfs) for the USGS station at Blaine Avenue in 2018.
+Daily average discharge (cfs) for the USGS station at Blaine Avenue in 2019.